wildfly/quickstart/jts/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6.
-The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.
+The following instructions target JBoss AS 7, but they also apply to JBoss Enterprise Application Platform 6.

 Testing the application
 -------------------------

-NOTE: Due to a difference in configuration between AS7 and EAP, all references of standalone-full.xml apply to AS7 only, you can replace these references with standalone.xml if deploying into EAP.
+NOTE: Due to a difference in configuration between JBoss AS 7 and JBoss Enterprise Application Platform 6, all references of standalone-full.xml apply to JBoss AS 7 only, you can replace these references with standalone.xml if deploying into JBoss Enterprise Application Platform 6.

 For this example, you will need two instances of the application server, with a subtle startup